MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: Benchmark Design and Construction

 \subsection{MAVERIX Statistics}

-MAVERIX comprises a diverse set of videos spanning 155 real-world scenarios across seven agentic task domains, such as social interactions, sentiment analysis, and egocentric understanding.
+MAVERIX comprises a diverse set of videos spanning 155 real-world scenarios across evaluation dimensions including agentic categories, topic domains, sub-topic domains, audio categories, duration, and difficulty.
 These are complemented by hierarchies over topics (e.g., travel, technology), video categories (e.g., documentaries, vlogs), and multimodal abilities (e.g., temporal reasoning, emotion recognition), supporting broad and balanced evaluation.
-Each question is also tagged with a difficulty level reflecting its multimodal complexity as judged by human annotators.
-A detailed breakdown of these splits is provided in Fig.~\ref{fig:taxonomy}.
+Each question is also tagged with a difficulty level judged by human annotators.
+A detailed breakdown of these splits is provided in Tab. ~\ref{tab:subclass_stats}.

 The dataset contains 105.8 hours of video footage, with durations ranging from 10 seconds to 63 minutes.
-Videos are distributed across three duration categories: 16.8\% short clips (\textless1 minute) for rapid context-switching tasks, 75.7\% medium-length videos (1–10 minutes) for sustained narrative reasoning, and 7.4\% long-form content (10–65 minutes) for testing temporal coherence.
-The average video length is 5.7 minutes, reflecting real-world use cases like troubleshooting tutorials or sports highlights.
+Videos are distributed across three duration categories: 16.8\% short clips (\textless1 minute) for rapid context-switching understanding, 75.7\% medium-length videos (1-10 minutes) for sustained understanding, and 7.4\% long-form content (10-65 minutes) for testing temporal coherence.
+The average video length is 352.63 seconds, with an std. of 610.82, suggesting that the included medias have a diverse distribution in lengths.
+Constructing a audiovisual benchmark with diverse media lengths reflects real-world use cases for MLLMs and sufficiently challenges their ability to generalize.

-Each video is paired with 3–4 questions on average (2,556 total), including eight-option multiple-choice questions (MCQs) and open-ended prompts.
-Questions are evenly rebalanced across tasks to ensure a balanced evaluation.
-To mitigate positional bias, answer labels are uniformly redistributed across options (e.g., correct answers appear equally in positions A–H).
-Fig.~\ref{fig:taxonomy} details the dataset’s domain composition, and Fig.~\ref{fig:distribution} shows the duration distribution and question-type breakdown.
+Each video is paired with 3 to 4 questions on average with 2,556 in total, including 852 eight-option multiple-choice questions (MCQs) and 1704 open-ended prompts, with examples shown in Fig.~\ref{fig:example}.
+Questions span over the evaluation dimensions to ensure a thorough evaluation.
+To mitigate positional bias, answer labels are uniformly redistributed across options.